 Besides that, eBay shoppers can filter their search results so they only see those with free shipping.
 Offering free shipping will also get you an automatic five stars on shipping price in your detailed seller ratings, boosting your Best Match rankings.

 If you’re thinking “I can make the price look smaller by breaking it up,” note that suddenly discovering the total with the shipping cost included is the top reason for cart abandonment.
 It won’t help you appear any higher in price-filtered searches, either.

 It’s always worth testing both models.
 But the general consensus today is that you’ll make more sales by offering free shipping, even if the total price is no lower than if you charged for shipping and the item separately.

 Nothing is worse for business than a price war.
 It’s great to make a product that’s cheaper than any of the alternatives, but if you’re selling something other sellers are, then trying to have the lowest price is often a bad move.
 You and your competitors can quickly force each other’s prices down until the contest becomes “Who Wants to Lose the Most Money?”

 On top of that, in Best Match searches, eBay’s Cassini search engine prefers fair prices over the lowest and highest.
 Remember that eBay takes a percentage from every sale.
 If buyers always purchased from the lowest-priced listings, eBay would make less money, so they often prefer to show pricier listings first.
 But if the most expensive options always topped the list, eBay would look overpriced, so they get pushed down too.

-The screenshot below shows a typical set of eBay prices: mid-range ranks first and second, followed by a higher price, and finally by a cheaper one way down at the bottom.
-More extreme prices, both lower and higher, are buried further down in the search results.
+The screenshot below shows a typical set of eBay prices: the trending mid-range price ranks first, followed by several at somewhat higher prices, and finally by much cheaper or more expensive listings way further down.
+More extreme prices are buried further in the search results.